knative-extensions/eventing-rabbitmq/broker/operator-based.md

 EOF
 ```

-## Next step
+## Next steps

-Now that you have Knative Eventing integrated with RabbitMQ, a good next step
-is to use it with the [CloudEvents Player Source](https://knative.dev/docs/getting-started/first-source/)
-so that you can get a better understanding of how it all fits together.
+- Now that you have Knative Eventing integrated with RabbitMQ, a good next step is to use it with the [CloudEvents Player Source](https://knative.dev/docs/getting-started/first-source/) so that you can get a better understanding of how it all fits together.